xamarin/xamarin-evolution/process.md

 # Xamarin Evolution Process

-Xamarin is growing and evolving, guided by a community-driven process referred to as the Xamarin evolution process.
-This document outlines the Xamarin evolution process and how a feature grows from a rough idea into something that can improve the Xamarin development experience for millions of programmers.
+Xamarin is growing and evolving, guided by a community-driven process of evolution.
+This document outlines this process and how a feature grows from a rough idea into something that can improve the Xamarin development experience for millions of programmers.

 ## Scope

-The Xamarin evolution process covers all changes to Xamarin, including new features and APIs (no matter how small), changes to existing features or APIs, removal of existing features, and so on.
-Smaller changes, such as bug fixes, optimizations, or diagnostic improvements can be contributed via the normal contribution process.
+This process covers all changes to Xamarin, including new features and APIs (no matter how small), and proposals to change or remove existing features or APIs.
+Smaller changes, such as bug fixes, optimizations, or diagnostic improvements can be contributed via normal contribution process (i.e., bug reports and pull requests).

 ## Goals

-The Xamarin evolution process aims to leverage the collective ideas, insights, and experience of the Xamarin community to improve the Xamarin development experience.
+The objective of this evolutionary process is to leverage the collective ideas, insights, and experience of the Xamarin community to improve the experience of developing with the Xamarin SDKs.
 Its two primary goals are:

 * Engage the wider Xamarin community in the ongoing evolution of Xamarin, and
 * Maintain the vision and conceptual coherence of Xamarin.

-There is a natural tension between these two goals.
-Open evolution processes are, by nature, chaotic.
-Yet, maintaining a coherent vision for something as complicated as a programming language requires some level of coordination.
-The Xamarin evolution process aims to strike a balance that best serves the Xamarin community as a whole.
+There is a natural tension between these two goals, and the evolution process aims to strike a balance that best serves the Xamarin community as a whole.

 ## Participation

-Everyone is welcome to propose, discuss, and review ideas to improve the Xamarin language and standard library on the [xamarin-evolution mailing list][xamarin-evolution-mailing-list].
+Everyone is welcome to propose, discuss, and review ideas to improve the Xamarin SDKs on the [appropriate mailing list][xamarin-evolution-mailing-list].
 Before posting a review, please see the section "What goes into a review?" below.

 The Xamarin core team is